evacks/yaru-mate-remix/README.md

 # yaru-mate-remix
-The modern Yaru MATE icon set with the old ubuntu MATE icons
+The modern Yaru MATE icon set with the old ubuntu MATE icons.
+Both the light & dark variant are included

+## here be dragons
+This has only been tested on Ubuntu MATE

 ## usage
 * Clone this repository